It’s impossible to pick just 10, but here is a mixture of old songs and not so old songs, in no particular order of preference.

 Hold Her Close – Liam and Neil Finn

-This hasn’t been released yet … later in the year, but I heard it live at the Taronga Zoo Twilight concert and it has stuck with me.
+I first heard it live early in 2018 at their Taronga Zoo Twilight concert and it has stuck with me.
 I was very moved by the delicacy of Liam’s vocal.
 It’s obviously one of those personal songs, written when Liam and his wife Jani were expecting their baby.
 There was so much that was moving about the concert that night.
 The fact that all members of the family were playing, Neil, Sharon and Elroy as well, the fact that it was a surreally beautiful evening, at the zoo with the drama of Sydney as a backdrop.
 The audience was very into the unique line-up and the consequently stellar music that resulted.
 And then came this song, which took my breath away.
 Delicate but still sturdy, it had light and shade (just the way I like it) and is so evocative.
 The contribution of Jimmy Metheral and EJ Barnes singing and John Carroll Kirby on keyboards didn’t hurt a bit.
-I’ve only heard this song once so forgive me for lack of detail, all I know is that it will be on high rotation when it comes out and you should definitely seek it out!
+[At the time of writing this] I’ve only heard this song once so forgive me for lack of detail, all I know is that it will be on high rotation when it comes out and you should definitely seek it out!

 My Delirium – Ladyhawke